Computing distances is FPT on graph associahedra and W[2]-hard on hypergraphic polytopes: Introduction

 Graph associahedra naturally generalize associahedra, which correspond to the particular case where $G$ is a path.
 As mentioned in~\cite{cardinal2022efficient}, the associahedron has a rich history and literature, connecting computer science, combinatorics, algebra, and topology~\cite{SleatorTT88,Loday04,HohlwegL07,Pournin14}.
 See the introduction of the paper by Ceballos, Santos, and Ziegler~\cite{CeballosSZ15} for a historical account.
 In an associahedron, each vertex corresponds to a binary tree over a set of $n$ elements, and each edge corresponds to a rotation operation between two binary trees, an operation used in standard online binary search tree algorithms~\cite{AVL-trees,GuibasS78,SleatorT85}.
 Binary trees are in bijection with many other Catalan objects such as triangulations of a convex polygon, well-formed parenthesis expressions, Dyck paths, etc.~\cite{Stanley15}.
 For instance, in triangulations of a convex polygon, the rotation operation maps to another simple operation, known as a flip, which removes the diagonal of a convex quadrilateral formed by two triangles and replaces it by the other diagonal.

-\subparagraph*{Related work.} Distances on graph associahedra have been object of intensive study.
+\subparagraph*{Related work on graph associahedra.} Distances on graph associahedra have been object of intensive study.
 Probably, the most studied parameter is the diameter, that is, the maximum distance between two vertices of ${\mathcal A}(G)$.
 A number of influential articles either determine the diameter exactly, or provide lower and upper bounds, or asymptotic estimates, for the cases where the underlying graph $G$ is a path~\cite{SleatorTT88,Pournin14}, a star~\cite{MannevilleP10}, a cycle~\cite{Pournin17}, a tree~\cite{MannevilleP10,CardinalLP18}, a complete bipartite graph~\cite{CardinalPVP22}, a caterpillar~\cite{Berendsohn22}, a trivially perfect graph~\cite{CardinalPVP22}, a graph in which some width parameter (such as treedepth or treewidth) is bounded~\cite{CardinalPVP22}, or a general graph~\cite{MannevilleP10}.

 Our focus is on the algorithmic problem of determining the distance between two vertices of ${\mathcal A}(G)$, or equivalently, determining the rotation distance between two given elimination trees of a graph $G$.
 There are very few cases where this problem is known to be solvable in polynomial time, namely when $G$ is a complete graph (folklore), a star~\cite{CardinalPV24}, or a complete split graph~\cite{CardinalPV24}.
-The complexity of the case where $G$ is a path is a notorious long-standing open problem.
+The complexity of the case where $G$ is a path has been a notorious long-standing open problem for several decades, and it has been very recently settled by Dorfer~\cite{Dorfer26}, who has proved it to be \NP-complete.
 On the positive side, for $G$ being a path, there exist a polynomial-time $2$-approximation algorithm~\cite{ClearyJ10} and several fixed-parameter tractable (\FPT) algorithms when the distance is the parameter~\cite{cleary2009rotation,kanj2017computing,li20233,lubiw2015flip,Lucas10}.
 It is worth mentioning that there are some hardness results on generalized settings~\cite{LubiwP15,Pilz14,AichholzerMP15} and polynomial-time algorithms for some type of restricted rotations~\cite{Cleary23}.

-Cardinal et al.~\cite{cardinal4} asked whether computing distances on general graph associahedra is \NP-hard.
-Very recently, this question was answered positively by Ito et al.~\cite{ito_et_al:LIPIcs.ICALP.2023.82}.
+Cardinal et al.~\cite{cardinal4} asked whether computing distances on general graph associahedra is \NP-hard (before the hardness result of Dorfer~\cite{Dorfer26} was known).
+This question was answered positively by Ito et al.~\cite{ito_et_al:LIPIcs.ICALP.2023.82}.